Find the Right Saddle for Your Epiphone® Acoustic Guitar

 B Compensated with Slanted Bass

 Since 2000, many Epiphone acoustic saddles are B compensated with slanted bass.
-These saddles are 75 mm long, 3.2 mm thick, and have a 12 inch radius.
+These saddles are often 75 mm long, but will vary from 73 to 78 mm in length, so please measure your current saddle before ordering a replacement.
+These saddles are often 3.2 mm thick, and have a 12 inch radius.
 Height is typically around 9 to 10 mm.
 Please see our saddles for Epiphone guitars

 Epiphone Guitar Saddle